-In Humanitarian Services
+In Neighborly Services

-I am Sherlene D. Stevens (pronounced Shur-leen Stee-vens) formerly known as Sherlene Stevens-Gould (married, March 1991, divorced, February 2007).
+Public servant for over 43 years: I am Sherlene D. Stevens (pronounced Shur-leen Stee-vens) formerly known as Sherlene Stevens-Gould (married, March 1991, divorced, February 2007).
 Legally, I was adopted at birth (custodial non-relative father), and raised by a unison of the old folks or senior citizens.
 My maternal family have lived on Maryland's Eastern Shore for over 120 years.
 For some reason, I didn't learn about my legal ethnicity until the year of 2020, following the estate of my deceased custodial father.
 God allowed me to be, for some reason, of the multiracial ethnicity classification--who could pass as an African American.
 However, my DNA is legally a British white.

-Online, Offline, and Local
+Available Online, Offline, and Locally.

 Enter caption here